annaesvensson/yellow-update/README.md

 `UpdateEventDaily` = time of next daily event
 `UpdateTrashTimeout` = storage of deleted files in seconds

-The [update settings for available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can also be found on GitHub.
+The [update settings for available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can be found on GitHub.

 ## Acknowledgements